Administration

 Do you plan to build a shed on your residential property?
 Here are the municipal regulations and standards for the construction of this accessory building for an existing residential use.

-Detached Garage
+Garage isolé

 Do you plan to build a detached garage or a carport on your residential property?
 Please be aware that the standards vary depending on the zone in which your property is located (please check with the Municipality to determine your zone).

-Sanitary Installation
+Installation sanitaire

 Septic Tank Pumping